Hong Kong is a dynamic place with a fascinating history and culture, and you’re spoiled for choice when it comes to visiting its many museums.

 The Hong Kong Museum of Science

 Located right next to the Museum of History, the Museum of Science is a great place to release your inner nerd.
 With four floors of exhibits and experiments ranging from light, motion, mirrors, magnets, an energy machine, and much more, there’s a lot to learn about and tinker with.
 If you’ve got kids, the third floor has a designated Children’s Gallery to explore and play in.
-Also, there’s a Daily Science Demonstration, dinosaur fossils, and a planetarium.
+Also, there’s dinosaur fossils and a planetarium.
+Note: The Daily Science Demonstration is temporarily suspended.

 Hong Kong Maritime Museum